 Many of the spooks that we have encountered thus far in Virginia have been friendly, but the entity that haunts the Lafayette Inn is a little darker!

 There is a phantom bloodstain left behind when a Confederate soldier took his own life after discovering his wife was cheating on him with a Yankee!
 The stain reappears on a daily basis and there have also been sightings of an apparition in a confederate uniform holding a pistol.

 1 - Edgewood Plantation Bed & Breakfast, Charles CityBook a Room

 The beautiful Edgewood Plantation was built in 1849 and is now a stunning bed & breakfast offering guests the opportunity to step back in time.
 It is lovingly restored with Victorian decor and old-fashioned amenities.
-It is also haunted by some ghosts from its past.
+As with any haunted plantation, it’s also haunted by several ghosts from its past.